 South Feather Water and Power Agency now offers a web payments system.
 Click “Bill Pay” in the top right hand corner of the website to be taken to the new web portal.
-This web payment system allows for payments by credit card or check 24 hours a day.
+This web payment system allows for payments by credit or debit card, check, Venmo and PayPal 24 hours a day.
 Customers may also access bill, payment, and usage history for each account.
 Try the new web payment system now.

 The cost of water for customers of South Feather Water and Power Agency (SFWPA) will be less in 2012.

 The average homeowner receiving water from SFWPA will pay $100 less in 2012 as a result of action taken recently by SFWPA’s Board of Directors.
 Beginning January 1, the cost of treated water will drop from 64¢ per unit down to 53¢ (a unit is 100 cubic feet, or 748 gallons).
 The rate will drop again in 2014 down to 42¢, and then again in 2017 down to 35¢.

 For many years, SFWPA has been subsidizing the expense of treating and delivering water to its customers.
 The Agency will spend $2.62 million in 2011 for this purpose, with only $2.2 million being billed to customers.
 Revenue from the sale of electricity has been used to make up the difference.
 The reduction in rates that will go into effect in 2012 will reduce water-sales revenue and, by 2017, about $1 million of power revenue annually will be used to subsidize water treatment and delivery expenses.

 Jim Edwards, SFWPA’s Board President, explained that the rate reduction was made possible by the increased revenue that is now coming from a new power purchase agreement between SFWPA and PG&E. He said, “We’ve been planning this change in rates for several years now, and are excited to finally be able to reduce the cost of water for our customers.”